neekolas/node-wiki/help/en.md

 #Usage Guide

-##Create new page

-Type an url that has not been used yet

 ##Save a page

-Node Wiki automatically saves your changes if you:
+Uhuru Wiki automatically saves your changes if you:

 - are inactive for 2 seconds
 - move the focus out of a editable area